Fudgy Beet Gluten Free Brownies (vegan)

 This is one recipe that I tested.
 And tested.
 And tested again.
 I’ve eaten so many beet brownies in the past week that I don’t want to even talk about it.
 But it was one recipe that I was determined to get just right and that got my family’s ⭐️⭐️⭐️⭐️⭐️ approval.

-These gluten free brownies are tricker than most because beets have a very earthy taste that many people balance out with a considerable amount of sugar.
+These gluten free brownies are trickier than most because beets have a very earthy taste that many people balance out with a considerable amount of sugar.
 Most of the beet brownie recipes I stumbled upon added 1 cup of sugar along with oodles of chocolate chips to mask the earthiness (aka dirt taste) of beets.

 But, I found a way to not only make these brownies fudgy (I’m so team fudgy when it comes to gluten free brownies), but egg-free, gluten free and with as little added sugar as I could while still balancing out the beet taste.

 Why beets are good for you

 Don’t get me wrong.
-These beet gluten free brownies are 100% a treat in my book.
-But a healthy treat that has a lot less sugar than traditional brownie recipes, but has the added bonus of beets in the mix.
+These Beet Gluten Free Brownies are 100% a treat in my book.
+But a healthy treat that has a lot less sugar than traditional brownie recipes, and has the added bonus of beets in the mix.

 Beets are plant rockstars that add so much to your food.
-By adding beetroot has, you also add: (source)
+By adding beetroot, you also add: (source)

 - Folate (vitamin B9) (this is helpful for cell and tissue growth)